cloudflare/cloudflare-docs/products/cloudflare-one/src/content/analytics/logs/audit-logs.md

 Cloudflare logs an Access authentication event whenever a user or service attempts to log in to an application, whether the attempt succeeds or not.

-Authentication events do not capture actions the user takes once they've authenticated.
+Authentication events do not capture actions the user takes once they have authenticated.

-Access retains authentication logs for 6 months.
+Access retains authentication logs for six months.

 ### Where to find Access Audit Logs

 Access audit logs are available in the Logs section of the Zero Trust dashboard.
 Access provides the following view types of the logs:

-* **User**: all unique users with at least one successful login during the current calendar month.
+* **User**: All unique users with at least one successful login during the current calendar month.
 * **Access Audit Log**: Changes made to Access policies across the account.
 * **Access Requests**: All authentication attempts.
 Details include the identity provider or login method and the IP address of the user.